 Prayer Garden All-Star Staff: Red Amaranth, Sunflowers, Tobacco, Mountain Rainbow Native Multicolor Flour Corn, Hopi Blue Corn, White Sage, Culinary Sage, Rosemary, Strawberries, Parsley, Holy Basil, Buckwheat, Purslane, Catnip, Winter Squash, Artichoke, Quinoa, Tomato, Green Onions, Motherwort, Primrose, Calendula, Trumpet Flower, and many more sacred plants, herb, flowers, etc…

-THANKS to all the helpers who have donated time, plants, seeds, the amazing entry archway, and so much love to Elly’s Prayer Garden!
+THANKS to all the helpers who donated time, plants, seeds, the amazing entry archway, and so much love to Elly’s Prayer Garden!
+It will always be a special memory.